 The paints’ makeup is pretty closely matched in composition too, with that of pigments, binders, and glycerin.
 Not surprisingly, watercolors and gouaches can sometimes be mixed together since their composition is so alike in ways.

-The binding formula differs a little…watercolors contain gum arabic and gouaches contain titanium dioxide which produces its opacity.
+The binding formula differs a little…watercolors contain gum arabic and gouaches contain titanium dioxide which has a unique chemical makeup – and produces its opacity.

 Last of all these two mediums share a pretty long history dating back quite awhile.
 Not surprisingly, many of my favorite artists whose specialized in watercolor also had a good gouache lineup as well!